An eCommerce business should never be only about selling a product but also about developing relationships with your audience.

 Step 3: Automate the lead lifecycle

 It is impossible to process all the data mentioned in this post and then manually manage it to create segments.
 At the very best, it will take you weeks, while this task can be done in minutes with automation tools.
 This is one of the areas where customer relationship management (CRM) software has really excelled in recent years.
+For example, if you are a real estate agency, you can use real estate CRM that helps you manage your customer data, make automated calls, send personalized emails, and improves overall efficiency.

 A CRM platform is a platform of tools that help you manage leads, create complex segments, and target specific actions.
 Moreover, CRM simplifies other marketing and sales activities like: